 Elmhurst School will follow the procedures set out by CSCP and take account of guidance issued by the Department for Education (DfE), as noted above.
-Links to these documents can be found in Appendix 2, guidance from KSCIE September 2021 states that procedures should be followed where it is alleged that anyone working in Elmhurst School that provides education for children under 18 years of age, including supply teachers and volunteers has:
+Links to these documents can be found in Appendix 2, Guidance from KCSIE 2022, Part 4, section 1 states that procedures should be followed where it is alleged that anyone working in Elmhurst School that provides education for children under 18 years of age, including supply teachers and volunteers has:

-- behaved in a way that has harmed a child, or may have harmed a child; possibly committed a criminal offence against or related to a child; behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children, by showing transferable risk in another context e.g. mistreatment of vulnerable people in a care home.
+- behaved in a way that has harmed a child, or may have harmed a child; - possibly committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children, by showing transferable risk in another context e.g. mistreatment of vulnerable people in a care home.